nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 1. Open your browser to http://localhost:9000/dashboard.html.

    You should see the Nginx Plus Dashboard.
-You should see the Plus dashboard.
 It should have the `HTTP Zone` dashboard.example.com - these are your VirtualServers / Hostnames.
 If you check the `HTTP Upstreams` tab, it should have some Pods.
-There is not much to see for now, but you will be adding resources to Nginx Ingress in the next few steps and Labs.
+There is not much to see for now, but you will be adding Pods/Services to your clusters, and configuring resources to Nginx Ingress in the next few steps and Labs.

 Type Ctrl+C to stop the Port-Forward when you are finished.